 Here are six pointers for ensuring your resource plan is successfully adopted:

 - Plan with your people in mind.
 No matter your industry or business, people are likely one of your most valuable and limited resources.
-Emphasizing proper human resource planning makes sure your team is not overworked or idle.
+Emphasizing proper human resource planning and implementing capacity strategies makes sure your team is not overworked or idle.
 When people know they’re not going to be overloaded, they’re more likely to stay motivated and give you their best effort.

 - Communicate the benefits of your plan.
 If everyone understands how the plan benefits not only the company as a whole but also them individually, it will increase adoption.
 Personal benefits may include being assured you’re never overallocated or knowing your workload weeks in advance.